Earthyyy/syntaxiz/README.md

 - [ ] Add support to Docker
 - [ ] Add support to `for` and `function calls` statements
 - [ ] Implement AutoLayout mechanism (Optional)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributing

+Embracing collaboration is what fuels the heartbeat of the open-source community.
+Your contributions are not just welcomed but cherished.

+Should you have ideas for improvement, we invite you to fork the repository and initiate a pull request.
+Alternatively, feel free to open an issue, labeled 'enhancement,' to share your insights.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feat/new-feature-name`)
+3. Commit your Changes (`git commit -m 'feat: add some new feature'`)
+4. Push to the Branch (`git push origin feat/new-feature-name`)
+5. Open a Pull Request

+<p align="right">(<a href="#readme-top">back to top</a>)</p>